 - A cap or a hat

-- A rainjacket or a hoodie, if you’re planning to stay for the sunset, sometimes it gets quite windy and chilly on the top even in summer
+- A rainjacket or a hoodie, sometimes it is quite windy and chilly on the top even in summer

 - Sunscreen, a must-have item hiking up or on Table Mountain, you’re exposed to the sun for hours.

 - GoPro or a camera there will be plenty of opportunities for amazing photo shoots and videos.